Build a Virtual Disk Image¶

-A simple Virtual Disk Image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
-It is used as the native disk of a system and does not require an extra installation workflow or a complex first boot setup procedure which is why we call it a simple disk image.
+A simple virtual disk image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
+It is used as the native disk of a system, and it does not require an additional installation workflow or a complex first boot setup procedure.

-To instruct KIWI NG to build a simple disk image add a type
+To enable KIWI NG to build a simple disk image, add a type

 element with